RodneyMcQuain/Personal-Website-GatsbyJS/src/pages/blog/AJAX Form Submissions with Gatsby and Netlify/index.md

 //"form-name=contact-form&name=Anonymous&email=aperson%40somewhere.com&message=your+site+sucks"
 ~~~

-Inside the "then", after the fetch promise resolves is probably where you want the logic to re-render your component.
+Inside the `then`, after the `fetch` promise resolves is probably where you want the logic to re-render your component.
 This code is ran after your form is submitted to Netlify, so some basic things that would make sense to do here are checking the response status code to make sure it's valid, setting all the form fields to be empty strings, or setting a flag which renders a thank you or error message.

 That's it, here's the full code for a basic Gatsby/Netlify contact form: